loophp/collection/docs/pages/api.rst

 window
 ~~~~~~

-Loop the collection by yielding a specific window of data of a given length.
+Loop the collection yielding windows of data by adding a given number of items to the current item.
+Initially the windows yielded will be smaller, until size ``1 + $size`` is reached.

 Interface: `Windowable`_